HULKs/hulk/docs/setup/nao_image_and_sdk.md

     ./pepsi upload 42
     ```

-    You will be asked to install the SDK during during the compilation process.
+    You will be asked to install the SDK during the compilation process.
     Just choose the defaults if unsure or ask your fellow HULK.

 === "Non HULKs Members"

     Non HULKs members need to copy the Yocto SDK to the local downloads folder to prevent the Pepsi tool (TODO: link to Pepsi) from downloading it during compilation.
     For instructions on how to build the image and SDK refer to the section [Image & SDK Creation](#image-sdk-creation).

     ```sh
     mkdir -p sdk/downloads/
     cp .../HULKs-OS-toolchain-[...].sh sdk/downloads/
     ./pepsi upload 42
     ```

-    You will be asked to install the SDK during during the compilation process.
+    You will be asked to install the SDK during the compilation process.
     Just choose the defaults if unsure.

 ## Image & SDK Creation